BUILDINGS Feed

 Rosenbach floor by floor

 Docent Charlie Karl gives a floor-by-floor history tour of the Rosenbach Museum and Library in downtown Philadelphia.
 Known for its collection of important manuscripts first additions, illustrated copies of literary works and artifacts the Rosenbach houses the personal collection of the rare book dealer Dr. A.S.W, Rosenbach.
 With his brother, Philip, he had a 50 year run as a dealer in books and manuscripts.
-They are credited with helping develop private collections of rare works, which collections were later to become.
+"Renowned dealers in books, manuscripts, and fine art, the brothers played a central role in the development of private libraries that later became our nation’s most important public collections of rare books, such as the Folger and Huntington Libraries." (from the Museum's website).
 Karl sprinkles narrative with anecdotes.
 For an exhibition to celebrate Herman Melville’s Moby Dick, first published as “The Whale,” lamps were lit with whale oil.
 At the very top of the multi-floor staircase, we encounter a miniature model version of the Rosenbach’s New York office.
 So much attention is paid to detail that six tiny books in the model are actually miniaturized books.
 Watch video tour here.

 MORE PHOTOS HERE